 - If yes, do you use an EV to commute to work?

 - Are you considering leasing or purchasing an EV in the next year?

-- Is having access to EV charging at work a deciding factor in your lease or purchase an EV?
+- Is having access to EV charging at work a deciding factor in your decision to lease or purchase an EV?

 - If EV charging is available at your workplace, how likely are you to charge there?

 - Do you feel your company should do more to support green energy?

 - Do you feel offering workplace charging stations is an important employee benefit?

 The next question is whether companies want to manage their own EVSE or hire a vendor to manage it for them.
 Some companies choose to manage their own charging stations and create a department exclusively for the operation of the charging stations.
 Responsibilities include: creating reservation systems, time limits, liability waivers for use of equipment, and hiring an employee(s) to operate the chargers and possibly move cars.

 Most corporations prefer to leave EVSE operations to a networked service like Blink Charging.
 Blink handles installation, management, price, and budget for the company for a subscription fee.
 Another advantage to hiring a vendor is that their EV Chargers can appear on Google Maps, which can increase the exposure and profit of a company’s parking garage when EV owners choose to pay not only a fee to charge, but also a fee for parking.
 Networked services can also consolidate garage parking credit card machines with EVSE, so customers can pay for parking and charging at the same time, rather than having two distinct and payment systems.
 Networked chargers also allow businesses to instantly track things like how often their charges are in use and if they should change pricing.

 Blink works with smart businesses to be at the forefront of the green energy revolution by installing EV charging stations which attract EV drivers and support sustainability, making your location EV-friendly.